moorejm/Getting-and-Cleaning-Data/README.md

 1. Merges data from the "training" and "test" data sets (downloaded from the link above)
 2. Subsets the merged data set to only display mean and standard deviation measurements
-3. Uses the "merge" command to convert activities in the raw data sets (reported as numbers) into a readable format using the codebook included with the original data set
+3. Uses the merge() command to convert activities in the raw data sets (reported as numbers) into a readable format using activity_labels.txt
-4. Uses the "gsub" command to remove extra characters and expand shorthand variable names to make it more readable for the user (UpperCamelCase was used instead of lowercase variable names to make it easier to read long variable names)
+4. Uses the gsub() command to remove extra characters and expand shorthand variable names to make it more readable for the user (UpperCamelCase was used instead of lowercase variable names to make it easier to read long variable names)
-5. Uses the "aggregate" command to condense the data set into one mean per unique variable, activity, and subject combination.
+5. Uses the aggregate() command to condense the data set into one mean per unique variable, activity, and subject combination.

 For more information regarding study design and how the data was collected, refer to README.txt in the UCI HAR Dataset.

 ### Description of run_analysis.R Functionality
 **Note:** For run_analysis to work properly, download the data set from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and extract the UCI HAR Dataset folder to your working directory.
 Additionally, to write the results as a text file to your working directory, uncomment the last line.
-By default, this line is commented out so that users don't accidentally write a file to their computer.
+By default, this line is commented out so that users don't accidentally write the results table to their computer.

 ```
 # write.table(clean_data2, "./run_analysis.txt", row.names=FALSE)
 ```

 ####1.
-Merges data from the "training" and "test" data set
+Merge data from the "training" and "test" data set
 Run.analysis.R combines the following files from UCI HAR "train" and "test" data sets (download link above):
 * y_test.txt (activity indicator for the test data set)
 * y_train.txt (activity indicator for the train data set)